• Skip to primary navigation

 I love recipes that serve double duty when it comes to how they can be utilized.
 This sauce is one of those recipes.
 It serves as a topping for tacos, an appetizer dip, or a spread for sandwiches or burgers.

 Another great thing about this sauce is that it's dairy free, gluten free, and vegan.
-The 'creaminess' of the sauce comes from cashews that are soaked in water and then pureed in a food processor with garlic, jalapeno, lime, and cilantro.
+The 'creaminess' of the sauce comes from cashews that are soaked in water and then pureed in a blender with garlic, jalapeno, lime, and cilantro.

 It's great when you want to add a lot of fresh flavor to a dish, without overloading it with a lot of heavy ingredients.